Pakistan: Role of Islam

 Pakistan's desire for a united Islamic bloc, called Islamistan, wasn't supported by other Muslim governments, though figures like the Grand Mufti of Palestine, Al-Haj Amin al-Husseini, and leaders of the Muslim Brotherhood were drawn to the country.
-Pakistan's desire for an international organization of Muslim countries was fulfilled in the 1970s when the Organization of Islamic Conference (OIC) was formed.
-East Pakistan's Bengali Muslims, opposed to an Islamist state, clashed with West Pakistanis who leaned towards Islamic identity.
+Pakistan's desire for an international organisation of Muslim countries was fulfilled in the 1970s when the Organisation of Islamic Conference (OIC) was formed.
+In East Pakistan, Bengali Muslims increasingly prioritised Bengali ethno-nationalism over religious nationalism.
 The Islamist party Jamaat-e-Islami backed an Islamic state and opposed Bengali nationalism.

 After the 1970 general elections, the Parliament crafted the 1973 Constitution.
 It declared Pakistan an Islamic Republic, with Islam as the state religion, and mandated laws to comply with Islamic teachings laid down in the Quran and Sunnah and that no law repugnant to such injunctions could be enacted.
 Additionally, it established institutions like the Shariat Court and the Council of Islamic Ideology to interpret and apply Islam.

 Zulfikar Ali Bhutto faced opposition under the banner of Nizam-e-Mustafa ("Rule of the Prophet"), advocating an Islamic state.
 Bhutto conceded to some Islamist demands before being ousted in a coup.

 General Zia-ul-Haq, after seizing power, committed to establishing an Islamic state and enforcing sharia law.
 He instituted Shariat judicial courts, and court benches, to adjudicate using Islamic doctrine.
 Zia aligned with Deobandi institutions, exacerbating sectarian tensions with anti-Shia policies.

-Most Pakistanis, according to a Pew Research Center (PEW) poll, favor Sharia law as the official law, and 94 percent of them identify more with religion than nationality compared to Muslims in other nations.
+Most Pakistanis, according to a Pew Research Center (PEW) poll, favour Sharia law as the official law, and 94 percent of them identify more with religion than nationality compared to Muslims in other nations.